 No one is a mind-reader.
 Your partner doesn’t know if you want to spend the night reading, or you change your mind about going to the movies, or if you want to talk about something that is bothering you.
 Being “in our head” may seem comfortable to us, but it can put a wedge in your relationship if it happens too often.

-Another thing that may help you in your relationship is learning about your love languages (as individuals and together) by visiting the 5 Love Languages website.
+Another thing that may help you in your relationship is learning about your love languages (as individuals and together) by visiting the 5 Love Languages website (get the book here).
 You can take a quiz and the results will tell you whether you respond to Words of Affirmation, Acts of Service, Receiving Gifts, Quality Time or Physical Touch.
 It has helped me with my marriage, especially with identifying nonverbal cues of emotion and how to respond.